noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 poop(true, true, false) // dont forget to flush

-// design by contract: post condition require {} around body of fn def postCondition(throwIt: Boolean): String = {
+// design by contract: post condition require {} around body of fn
+// verify a programs result has some expected property def postCondition(throwIt: Boolean): String = {
     if throwIt == false then "wont throw" else ""
 } ensuring (_.length != 0, "fails if ensuring returns false")